Tocktock/explore-nasa-api/README.md

 ## Experience

-<p style="color:gray;font-size:1.1rem;font-weight:400;">🛑🛑 BackEnd Part is Not Implemented You should run this command inside of "frontend" folder<p>
+<p style="color:gray;font-size:1.1rem;font-weight:400;">🛑🛑 BackEnd Part is Not Implemented You should run this command inside of "frontend" directory<p>

 clone this repository

     git clone https://github.com/Tocktock/explore-nasa-api.git

-then start server
+then local start server

     npm i install
     npm run dev

+if you want optimized version, then run this command

+    npm run build
+    npm run start

 If you go to <localhost:3000>, you can see beautiful NASA API.
 Enjoy it !!